Description

 Which means for our asset as example:

-• Looking at the ratio of return and volatility (Sharpe) of 0.15 in the last 5 years of Express Scripts, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.66)
+• The ratio of return and volatility (Sharpe) over 5 years of Express Scripts is 0.15, which is smaller, thus worse compared to the benchmark SPY (0.58) in the same period.

-• Compared with SPY (0.53) in the period of the last 3 years, the Sharpe Ratio of 0 is smaller, thus worse.
+• Compared with SPY (0.61) in the period of the last 3 years, the risk / return profile (Sharpe) of 0 is smaller, thus worse.

 Sortino:

-• Compared with the benchmark SPY (0.92) in the period of the last 5 years, the excess return divided by the downside deviation of 0.21 of Express Scripts is smaller, thus worse.
+• Compared with the benchmark SPY (0.8) in the period of the last 5 years, the downside risk / excess return profile of 0.21 of Express Scripts is lower, thus worse.

 Ulcer: